fedecarg/webpy-mvc/README.md

 **MySQL and Postgres**

-If you choose to use MySQL or Postgres instead of the shipped SQLite database, your config/application.py will look a little different:
+If you choose to use MySQL or Postgres instead of the shipped SQLite database, your config/application.py will look something like this:

 ```python
 web.config.database = web.database(dbn='mysql', user='username', pw='password', db='example')